 With the video capabilities on most phones, shooting a video and posting it to YouTube is quick, easy, and free!

-Or the better question might be why wouldn’t a ministry take advantage of YouTube.
+Or the better question might be, why wouldn’t a ministry take advantage of YouTube?

 Here are some ways to use YouTube videos in your church:

 A YouTube video is a great way for visitors to get to know the senior pastor and staff members.

 The senior pastor can share the vision and plans for the church and put it on the church website.

 YouTube videos can be incorporated into a church’s website to gain exposure and credibility for the church.